Women's cinema: Silent era

 American film director and actress Helen Gardner was the first film actor to found a production company.

-In the silent film era American women were heavily involved in cinema in all occupations.

-Helen Gardner was the first film actor, male or female, to form her own production company, "The Helen Gardner Picture Players".
-The first feature film by the company was the 1912 film Cleopatra, which she produced and starred in.
+Helen Gardner was the first film actor, to form her own production company, "The Helen Gardner Picture Players".
+The 1912 film Cleopatra was the first film by the company, which Helen Gardner produced and starred in.

 American director, Lois Weber is one of the most prolific film directors and producers of the silent era.
 Weber is well known for her films Hypocrites (1915), The Blot (1921), and Suspense (1913).

-Mabel Normand was another notable early female filmmaker.
+Mabel Normand was another notable female filmmaker during this era.
 She started as an actress and became a producer and director in the 1910s.
-During the late 1910s and early 1920s, she had her own movie studio and production company.
+During the late 1910s and early 1920s, she had her own movie studio and production company, "The Mabel Normand Feature Film Co."
 Other notable actresses who became directors include Grace Cunard and Nell Shipman.

 1940s-1950s

 Film director Dorothy Arzner was one of the top directors of 1920s–1940s Hollywood.

 Dorothy Arzner was one of the very few women in executive positions to be successful from 1920s until 1940s Hollywood.
 From 1927 until 1943, Arzner was the only woman director working in Hollywood.

 First woman to direct a film noir, Ida Lupino, is widely regarded as the most prominent female filmmaker working in the 1950s during the Hollywood studio system.
 Besides directing, she was also an actress.

 Ukrainian born American filmmaker Maya Deren directed groundbreaking avant-garde and experimental films in the 1940s including Meshes of the Afternoon (1943).